 Dispensaries are a great opportunity for entrepreneurs or investors to breach into the booming marijuana market.
 Even those who are not well-versed on the subject may be able to succeed if they are willing to do the proper research and commit to the cause.
 The current state of marijuana sales in 2017 lies in such a gray area, because of the overlap between federal and state legislation.
-While some states allow for the sale of medical and recreational marijuana, some federal laws may limit consumers from being prescribed, or even purchasing the medicine, which may lead to a difficult climate for dispensaries.
+While some states allow for the sale of medical and recreational marijuana, some federal laws may limit consumers from being prescribed, or even purchasing the marijuana, which may lead to a difficult climate for dispensaries.
 In order to smooth the way for hopeful business owners, this guide to opening a marijuana dispensary serves as an in-depth roadmap to help navigate the often-confusing process of opening a dispensary in the United States.

 Step 1: Assess your level of commitment

 The number one reason that marijuana businesses such as dispensaries often fail is due to a lack of commitment.
 The task of opening a dispensary requires the navigation of all sorts of laws and regulations on top of the mountain of hard work that it takes to open any other business.